jbmitch/transit-gateway/helpful-tips.md

 # Helpful tips
 {: #helpful-tips}

-There are several useful tips for working with IBM Cloud™ Transit Gateway to be aware of.
+There are several useful tips for working with {{site.data.keyword.tg_full}} to be aware of.
 {: shortdesc}

 * Always create your transit gateway in a location that makes sense for your workload.
 For example, if you are connecting two `Dallas` VPCs and one `Frankfurt` VPC, creating your gateway in `Dallas` would be the most efficient for your workload.